PKSHATechnology-Research/camphr/docs/source/notes/camphr_load.rst

-Load model with YAML or JSON
+Load models with YAML or JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Camphr provides top-level function, :code:`camphr.load`:
+Camphr provides a top-level function, :code:`camphr.load`:

 .. autofunction:: camphr.load

-You can pass the model configuration in format that `omegaconf <https://github.com/omry/omegaconf>`_ can parse, such as yaml or json, for example:
+You can pass the model configuration in a format that `omegaconf <https://github.com/omry/omegaconf>`_ can parse, such as yaml and json, for example:

     >>> import camphr
     >>> cfg = """